 Step-by-step instructions to get C running on Windows, Mac, and Linux.

-Download the installer from the MSYS2 official site and run it.
+Download the installer from the official MSYS2 site and run it.

-Open the MSYS2 terminal and run:
+Open the MSYS2 terminal and run the following:

 Open a new Command Prompt or PowerShell and run: